Dallas Custody Lawyer Jeff Anderson – 24 Years of Experience

 Child custody is the most important issue in many divorces, and one of the main reasons for lengthy contested divorce cases.
 When it comes to having access to your children, there is no decision more important than choosing a custody lawyer with experience.
 When it comes to custody, don’t settle for anything but the best legal counsel.
 Jeff Anderson is board certified in family law by the Texas Board of Legal Specialization and has represented clients just like you in hundreds of custody battles.

-What Custody Issues Can We Help With?
+What Custody Issues Do We Provide Legal Help For?

 - Enforce Custody Order